CharmsMods/Landing-Charm/README.md

 ## 🚀 Getting Started

-1. Clone the repository
-2. Open `index.html` in your preferred web browser
+1. Open `index.html` in your preferred web browser
-3. Explore the interactive elements and links
+2. Explore the interactive elements and links

 ## 🛠️ Built With